Resources, Resources, Resources

 Stream by AlphaSense - Expert Call Network to Supplement Research

-Use Case: Stream is an expert call library with over 17,000 transcripts in their library and hundreds more uploaded daily.
+Use Case: Stream is an expert call library with over 20,000 transcripts in their library and hundreds more uploaded daily.
 Their service allows me to gain insights from current and former Directors, Product Managers, C-suite members, and Regional Heads that possess an understanding of how companies and industries function.
 It’s highly informative to listen to existing management, but I find that Stream uncovers a lot of nuggets that would never be voiced in an earnings call.
-Alternatively, I use it to find adjacent sentiments.
-What has been of particular interest to me, is using Stream to locate individuals in charge of the advertising budget for their companies, and see how they view the ROI across platforms after Apple’s IDFA nuclear warhead.

 The calls are transcribed as well as presented in their original audio form, and transcripts are available to be downloaded as PDFs for later use.
-I will be candid and state that the price tag for this service is somewhat more expensive for a retail investor, but they have a superb 2-week free trial that I think everyone should make use of.
+I will be candid and state that the price tag for this service is somewhat more expensive for a retail investor, but they have a superb 2-week free trial, which doesn’t request card information, that I think everyone should make use of.
 You can find a link to that below.

 QuickFS - Super Fast Financials